 Do you have a Travel Bucket List?

-We both do even though we have now been to 73 countries together.
-And one of our dream locations is visit is to walk the Great Wall of China.
+We both have a Travel Bucket List, even though we have now been to 73 countries together.
+And one of our dream locations is visit is to walk the Great Wall of China and to travel to Beijing with kids seems to be easier than we thought.
 So to visit Beijing was a dream come true for us.
-We couldn’t wait, however, first things first, we had to find a good hotel that suited our needs as a family for the next few days in Beijing
+We couldn’t wait, however, first things first, we had to find a good hotel that suited our needs as a family for the next few days in Beijing.

 Here are the reasons why we loved the Fairmont Beijing and its location.